 Dispositional and situational determinants of explicit and implicit racism: the role of intergroup contact and ideology; political psychology: ideology, political extremism, political cognition; speciesism and animal exploitation; the parallels between prejudicial human intergroup relations and human-animal relations.Profile

 Professor Karen Douglas: Professor of Social Psychology

 Understanding beliefs in conspiracy theories, language and stereotyping, sexist language, lay theories of persuasion, social psychology of the internet, interpersonal and intergroup communication.Profile

-Language and communication; perspective taking; comprehension of counterfactuals and negation; mental representations involved in language understanding; time-course and brain processes involved in various cognitive functions; autism spectrum disorder.Profile
+Language and communication; perspective taking; comprehension of counterfactuals and negation; mental representations involved in language understanding; time-course and brain processes involved in various cognitive functions; autism spectrum disorder; the role of social abilities in cognitive functioning; the influence of reading fiction on social and cognitive capacities.Profile

 Dr Michael Forrester: Reader in Psychology